-Our Senior School pupils undertake a formal Independent Learning Project at Key Stage 3 (Years 7 to 9) and in Sixth Form they begin the AQA Extended Project Qualification.
+Our Senior School pupils undertake a formal Independent Learning Project at Key Stage 3 (Years 7 to 9) and in Sixth Form they may begin the AQA Extended Project Qualification or the Gold Arts Award, both of which carry UCAS points.
 These projects instil important skills in our pupils such as time management, confidence, motivation and the ability to problem solve and troubleshoot.

 Our Junior School pupils begin their independent learning in Nursery and Reception when they might talk to their peers during ‘News Time’ about their weekend or participate in a show and tell session.
 Older Junior School Pupils undertake projects such as ‘Build a Bridge’ or writing and performing poems for World Book Day or creating science posters on a specific topic.

 Pupils in Year 7, 8 and 9 undertake an Independent Learning Project in the Michaelmas and Lent Terms in addition to their timetabled subject lessons.
 Pupils spend between 2 and 10 hours on their Project during tutor periods, during prep time once other prep is completed and at home.
 Pupils are encouraged to think broadly and research a topic that interests them culminating in a presentation to their tutor group.
 Pupils gain transferrable skills such as public speaking, independent research and confidence.

 - The life and times of an historical figure

 - A study of a particular composer

 - A catalogue of nature and the surrounding environment